wearebraid/vueformulate.com/docs/guide/inputs/slots/README.md

 import VueFormulate from '@braid/vue-formulate' import MyLabel from './MyLabel.vue'

-// Register your component with vue Vue.component('MyLabel', MyLabel)
+// Globally register your component with Vue.

-// Let Vue Formulate know which slot you want to override Vue.use(VueFormulate, {
+Vue.component('MyLabel', MyLabel)

+Vue.use(VueFormulate, {
   slotComponents: {
+    // Use the string name of the globally registered component.
     label: 'MyLabel'
   }
 })